AndrewCathcart/mini-blog/README.md

 The moderation service could also be implemented very easily in the React app or existing comments service, but we've created it as a separate service to explore the difficulties that arise when building ontop of existing functionality with a new "simple feature".

-Later on I'll do another project using Kafka or NATS, but for now just implementing a basic Event Bus in Express.
+This is a super simple project, later on I'll do another project using Kafka or NATS, but for now just implementing a basic Event Bus in Express to solidify a base understanding of the underlying technologies.